 107.5 linear feet

 Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 0.5 linear feet

-Feature articles and news stories, many written by Mrs. Aker, which appeared in newspapers in the area near Parkville, Platte County, MO.
-Deed of land to Female Orphan School in Camden Point.
-History of the telephone company in Parkville.
+The papers contain feature articles and news stories, many written by Mrs. Aker, which appeared in newspapers in the area near Parkville, Platte County, Missouri.
+Deed of land to Female Orphan School in Camden Point and a history of the telephone company in Parkville.